XMax Price Tops $0.0001 on Major Exchanges (XMX)

-XMax (CURRENCY:XMX) traded down 4.7% against the U.S. dollar during the one day period ending at 23:00 PM Eastern on December 21st.
-During the last seven days, XMax has traded 25.7% higher against the U.S. dollar.
-One XMax coin can now be purchased for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-XMax has a total market capitalization of $1.39 million and $49,346.00 worth of XMax was traded on exchanges in the last 24 hours.
+XMax (CURRENCY:XMX) traded 0.5% higher against the US dollar during the 24-hour period ending at 13:00 PM ET on December 25th.
+In the last week, XMax has traded up 22.2% against the US dollar.
+One XMax coin can now be bought for $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+XMax has a total market capitalization of $1.55 million and approximately $54,081.00 worth of XMax was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.